5l1v3r1/TG799VAC-XTREAM-V16.2-JADE/README.md

     echo "$inactive_bank" > /proc/banktable/active
     sync
     reboot

+#### Serial Console

+    More info will be addded here later, had no time to write this part yet.
+    /etc/initd
+    #ttyS0::askfirst:/bin/login
+    echo > /etc/dropbear/authorized_keys

 # Want get rid of the default layout?

    Then we has to edit the CSS files.